linhandev/linhandev/README.md

 ### Hi there 👋
-My name in Lin Han, a student in Jilin University.
-I'm really into deep learning, currently working on it's application in medical imaging.
+My name is Lin Han, a student in Jilin University.
+I'm quite into deep learning, currently working on it's application in medical imaging.

 <!--
 **linhandev/linhandev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.